cl-unrc-lab/MaskD/Readme.txt

 A Demonstration Video is also contained in this repository (Demo.mp4), you can download or you can watch the video in your favorite browser via this link: https://watch.screencastify.com/v/PPS70oPWLysCMDVYJ3Ap

-To replicate all experimental results (Fix-Point Algorithm) from the paper: "MaskD: A Tool for Measuring Masking Fault-Tolerance" run the script from bin: ./mask-test
+To replicate all experimental results (Fix-Point Algorithm) from the paper: "MaskD: A Tool for Measuring Masking Fault-Tolerance" run:

+	$ cd bin

+	$ ./mask-test

-For the Shortest Path Algorithm experiments run: ./mask-test-det
+For the Shortest Path Algorithm experiments run:

+	$ cd bin

+	$ ./mask-test-det

+Warning: some experiments may take a lot of time (See Appendix of paper), namely: Reduntant Memory Cell (11 bits), N-Modular Redundancy (11 modules), Dining Philosophers (6 philosophers), Byzantine Generals (5 generals) and Raft (3 followers).